henbarlevi/dating-app-v2.0/ReadME.md

 # ====================================
 # PROJECT IMPLEMENTATION
 # ====================================

-the purpose of this app is to let users expirience date online in a different and special way

 ### GENERAL Scenario
 1. user connect to website using Facebook/Instegram/ Oauth2.0 Or Enter as Guest.